thenestery/thenestery.github.io/content/posts/software-engineers.md

 ---

 Furthermore, to give you a glimpse into the kind of problems we solve at The Nestery we’ve placed a sample challenge below.
 Please take a look.
 And if you’re up for it, take a run at solving it.
-It’s totally optional — but, it’s a sure-fire way to impress us!
+It’s a sure-fire way to impress us!

 ## Code Search
 Implement a fast (sub second query time) keyword search over the Redis source code.
 When a word or phrase is given, relevant code snippets and their corresponding source files should show up as results.